 Computer Science Industry Mixer

 Networking is key to finding the right job for you within the field of ICT.
-Meet with professionals in a variety of positions in the field, hear what it's like to work for different types of companies, and search for your future employer at the Computer Science Industry Mixer.
+The format of the event resembles "speed dating," and student participants move through a series of tables, each manned by an industry professional.
+Meet with professionals in a variety of positions from across the Tech Sector, hear what it's like to work for different types of companies, and search for your future employer at the Computer Science Industry Mixer.

 Research is a key aspect of many degree programs within the Faculty of Science.
 For students who want to learn beyond the classroom, participating in hands-on research is absolutely key.
 The SSSC offers opportunities for students to learn how to get involved in research, funding opportunities, and what research is really like.